 How can we help?

-Two operators are required to operate the system.
+Two operators are recommended to operate the system.
 Generally, a pilot in command, who is responsible for all flight operations and a co-pilot to assist with ground control operations, mission planning and camera/payloads control.

 The ALTI Transition can be rapidly deployed from in the case to in the air in approximately 10 min.
 This includes unpacking, assembly, mission planning, fueling and conducting all the preflight checks.